Samsursekh/Placement-Practice/priya-practise/React.md

 # hooks
 - Hooks allow function components to have access to state and other React features.
 In React, a hook is a function that allows developers to use state and other React features in functional components.
 - Some common hooks include useState for managing state, useEffect for handling side effects, useContext for consuming context, and useMemo and useCallback for performance optimization.
-Hooks are designed to be composable and allow developers to easily reuse and share stateful logic across different components.
+- Hooks are designed to be composable and allow developers to easily reuse and share stateful logic across different components.

 # What is useState () in React?
-- The React useState Hook allows us to track state in a function component. m
+- The React useState Hook allows us to maintain state in a function component.

 # What is useEffect () hook?
 - The useEffect Hook allows you to perform side effects in your components.